gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

   }
 ```

-You can skip `query` keyword too if You don't use query variables:
+You can also skip the `query` keyword if you don't use query variables:

 ```diff
 export const query = graphql`